top of page

 Control creates competence and reliability.

-The individual becomes highly skilled at managing life.
+The person becomes highly skilled at managing life.

 Structure becomes the default position.